WangXinxin-2025/ESGMN/README.md

 ## 3.2 Metabolite annotation
 ### 3.2.1 Using the default background database
 * When you decide to use the default background network for metabolite annotation, the software interface is shown in Figure 7.
-* If you use SGMNS for the first time, you should set parameters as shown in Figure 8.
+* If you use E-SGMN for the first time, you should set parameters as shown in Figure 8.

 ![image](https://user-images.githubusercontent.com/49905529/199870794-567d4256-6f00-4ecf-bd64-15b8a755e3c6.png)<br>
 Figure 7.
 Software interface for Metabolite annotation using the default background network